pydicom/pynetdicom/docs/user/ae.rst

 Application Entity level, i.e. the same contexts will be used for all association requests.
-To set the requested presentation contexts on a per-association basis (i.e. each association request can have different requested contexts) you can use the *context* keyword argument when calling :meth:`AE.associate()<ApplicationEntity.associate>` (see the :ref:`Association <association>` page for more information).
+To set the requested presentation contexts on a per-association basis (i.e. each association request can have different requested contexts) you can use the *context* keyword parameter when calling :meth:`AE.associate()<ApplicationEntity.associate>` (see the :ref:`Association <association>` page for more information).

 Specifying the network port ...........................
-In general it shouldn't be necessary to specify the port when acting as an SCU.
-By default *pynetdicom* will use the first available port to communicate with a peer AE.
-To specify the port number you can use the *bind_address* keyword argument when requesting an association, which takes a 2-tuple of (str *host*, int *port*):
+In general it shouldn't be necessary to specify the port when acting as an SCU, as by default *pynetdicom* will use the first port available.
+To specify the port number manually you can use the *bind_address* keyword parameter when requesting an association, which takes a 2-tuple of (str *host*, int *port*):

 .. doctest::